NickElseySpelloC/LightingControl/README.md

 # Lighting Control Overview

 The Lighting Control app is a Python-based automation tool that allowa you to control lights (and other switched) devices on a flexible schedule.
-Device switching is done using the [ShellyControl library](https://nickelseyspelloc.github.io/sc_utility/guide/shelly_control/) which supports a wide range of smart switch devices.
+Device switching is done using the [Smart Device library](https://github.com/NickElseySpelloC/sc-smart-device/) which supports a wide range of smart switch devices.

 ## Features
 * Lights can be added to groups.